gadget-inc/js-clients/packages/react/README.md

 If you are trying to control the layout of your application based on authentication state, it may be helpful to use the Gadget auth React components instead of, or in addition to, the hooks.

 ### `<SignedIn />`
-Conditionally renders its children if the current session has a user associated with it, similar to the `useIsSignedIn()` hook.
+Conditionally renders its children if the current session has a user associated with it, similar to the `isSignedIn` property of the `useAuth()` hook.

 ```tsx
 <h1>Hello<SignedIn>, human</SignedIn>!</h1>
 ```

 ### `<SignedOut />`
-Conditionally renders its children if the current session has a user associated with it, similar to the `useIsSignedIn()` hook.
+Conditionally renders its children if the current session has a user associated with it.

 ```tsx
 <SignedOut><a href="/auth/signin">Sign In!</a></SignedOut>
 ```

-### <SignedInOrRedirect />
+### `<SignedInOrRedirect />`
 Conditionally renders its children if the current session has a user associated with it, or redirects the browser via `window.location.assign` if the user is not currently signed in.
 This component is helpful for protecting front-end routes.

 ```tsx